Netcentric/accesscontroltool/docs/Configuration.md

 ## Configuration of ACEs

-The configurations are done per principal followed by indented settings for each ACE.
+The configurations are done per principal (given through its name) followed by indented settings for each ACE.
+Currently only principal names are supported which are equal to one of the created group ids.

 This data includes

 property | comment | required
 --- | --- | ---